BAWDESWELL Family Eucharist Ordinary Time, with Baptism

-Grace, mercy and peace from God our Father and the Lord Jesus Christ
+Grace, mercy and peace from God our Father and the Lord Jesus Christ be with you.

-All: and also with you.
+All and also with you.

 Let us confess our sins in penitence and faith, firmly resolved to keep God’s commandments and to live in love and peace with all.